bhmoon713/fastbot_waypoints/README.md

 ros2 run fastbot_waypoints fastbot_action_server
 ```

-## at the simulation start, robot start at this position
+## Passing/Failing test
-we are going to fail by moving within safe range and fail by sending robot out of floor
+we are going to pass test by moving within safe range within living room and fail by sending robot out of floor.
+at the simulation start, robot start at this position
 ```bash
 pose:
   pose: